Learn more about Health Savings Accounts

 The amount that you can contribute to your HSA each year is based on a number of factors.
 These include your level of HDHP coverage (self-only or family), how long you had the HDHP, and your age.
 If you or anyone else contributes more than the IRS contribution limit to your HSA, you have an “excess contribution.”
 You should remove the excess contribution from your HSA.
-You can do this online as a withdrawal of an excess contribution.
-Or you can complete the HSA Return of Excess Contribution or Opened in Error Closure Form and send to PayFlex.
+You can complete the HSA Return of Excess Contribution or Opened in Error Closure Form and send to PayFlex.
 Log in and go to Documents & Forms to download it.
 The form will give you the information on how to fax or mail it to us.

 You should remove excess contributions by the tax filing deadline for that year.
 If you don’t remove the excess contribution, that amount will be subject to income taxes and may be subject to a 6% penalty tax.
 If you have more questions about your contributions, you should talk with your tax advisor.

 If you contribute for the prior year between January 1 and mid-April, you’ll need to note that on your contribution.
 If you don’t let us know, we’ll post the contribution for the current year.

 Once you have funds in your HSA, you have a few ways you can use your funds.
 You can make a payment to your provider from your HSA.
 If you have a PayFlex Card®, you can use it to pay for eligible health care expenses.
 If you paid out of your pocket, you can go online and pay yourself back.

 When you pay yourself back, you can do so through a linked bank account.
 This will withdraw funds from your HSA and deposit them in to your personal account.
 It can take up to 48 hours for you to see the funds in your account.

 To link a bank account, log in and go to your account settings to get started.